Alert Strategies¶

 - Select the alert strategy configured to trigger notifications based on level or based on members;

-- Choose the time range for repeat alerts (previous alert silencing);
+- Choose the time range for repeat alerts (original alert silence);

-- Choose the alert aggregation mode as needed, determining the final aggregation form of the alert notifications;
+- Select the alert aggregation mode as needed to determine the final form of the alert notification;

-- Add action permissions for the strategy rules as needed;
+- Add operational permissions for the strategy rules as needed;

 Association¶

-On the configuration page, you can click to select monitors, SLOs, and security checks associated with the current alert strategy.
+On the configuration page, you can click to select the monitoring rules associated with the current alert strategy, including:

-Here, you can quickly create a new monitor to adapt to new scenarios as needed.
+Here, you can quickly create new monitoring rules as needed.

 Notification Rule Configuration¶